chesterbr/chesterbr/README.md

 - 💪 &nbsp;Social justice supporter
 - :octocat: Currently working at [GitHub](https://github.com) _(opinions are my own - and yes, [sometimes](https://www.vox.com/recode/2019/10/9/20906605/github-ice-contract-immigration-ice-dan-friedman) we respectfully diverge)_
 - Lacking ideas for a proper README
+- "Chester" comes from [Beverly Hills Teens](https://en.wikipedia.org/wiki/Beverly_Hills_Teens) (nearly unknown cartoon that had its 15 minutes in Brazil as "Turma da Pesada", when I was in my early teens and looked/acted a lot like [Chester McTech](https://www.youtube.com/watch?v=hamimmdHzUo))

 <!--
 **chesterbr/chesterbr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.